ChiragVaghela10/quarter_laplacian/README.md

 </pre>

 <img src="img/laplacian_operator_spectral_analysis.png" width="400"><br/>
-Fig2: Spectral analysis of discrete Laplacian operators<br/><br/>
+Fig2: spectral analysis of discrete Laplacian operators<br/><br/>

 The right kernel is the most isotropic one and is chosen for implementation in this repository.
 The paper proposes to use quarter window of discrete Laplacian operator.
-Therefore, the quarter Laplacian filters would be as follows:
+Therefore, the kernels of quarter Laplacian filter would be as follows:

 <pre>
      [1/3, 1/3, 0]        [0, 1/3, 1/3]        [0,   0,   0]        [0,     0, 0]